valentingol/cliconfig/docs/index.rst

 CLI Config
 ==========

-Merge your configs (optionally nested with dots) and set parameters from command line.
+Lightweight library that provides routines to merge your configs (optionally nested) and set parameters from command line.
+It also prevents you from adding new parameters if not desired.
+Finally, it provides helper routines to manage flatten dicts, unflatten (= nested) dicts or a mix of both, save config, load, display, etc.

 |PyPI version| |PythonVersion| |License|